nichkent/BCI-Final/README.md

 # README for 4-class data for BCI competition 2005; compiled by A. Schloegl

-Writen 4/23/24 by Aiden Pricer-Coan, Arthur Dolimier, and Claire Leahy, Nicholas Kent
+Writen 4/23/24 by Arthur Dolimier, Nicholas Kent, Claire Leahy, and Aiden Pricer-Coan

 # Overview:
 This dataset is part of the BCI Competition 2005 and involves EEG data for analyzing motor imagery.
 It includes EEG recordings from three participants who imagined movements of four body parts: the tongue, left hand, right hand, and feet.
 Each participant completed at least six runs containing 40 trials each.
 The data aims to facilitate the development and benchmarking of algorithms that can predict a user's intent based on EEG signals.